Quarkex/brimstone_conditional/README.md

   `true` after checking its condition.

-  The utility operators will perform common basic tasks, usually on the state provided (an empty map as default) to fetch data. `var` will perform a `Map.get/2` using the provided atom or string as key. `each` will turn itself into a list containing all values of the state map which had a key begining with the atom or string provided, followed with an index inside brackets (like the accessor syntax). `count` will return the size of the provided list, and `sum` will asume the provided list contains numbers and will add them up.
+  The utility operators will perform common basic tasks, usually on the state provided (an empty map as default) to fetch data.
 All these tasks could be handled as functions, but they are so common that including them make the struct way more usable.

+  `var` will perform a `Map.get/2` using the provided atom or string as key.

+  `each` will turn itself into a list containing all values of the state map which had a key begining with the atom or string provided, followed with an index inside brackets (like the accessor syntax).

+  `count` will return the size of the provided list.

+  `sum` will asume the provided list contains numbers and will add them up.

+  `cat` will try to catenate the elements of the provided argument list following a DWIM approach.
+To do so it will run a reduce function on the list and will take into account the data types of both the accumulator that is being built and the element we are trying to add.
+I.E: catenating two strings, two lists or two tuples together will simply join them, catenating a keyword list to a map will add the keywords to the map, but catenating a map to a list (keyword or not) will simply append the map as the last element of the list, and so on.
+If there is not a known approach to what we are trying to catenate, this operator will try to cast both elements to string before joining them.

   Any other operator that receives a list as a parameter will be handled as an `and` operation of the result of applying the specfied operator to each